 To be admitted to the degree, a student must fulfill the following prerequisites:

 The degree requires students to integrate academic inquiry and missions practice.
-The program of study will follow either the Practicum Track, for students with prior missionary service, or the Mentorship Track, for students who will complete the required missionary service under faculty supervision.
+The program of study will follow either the Short Term Mission Praxis, for students with prior missionary service, or the Great Commission Mentorship, for students who will complete the required missionary service under faculty supervision.
 Candidates with prior experience evaluate their missions service under faculty supervision.
 Candidates without prior missionary experience complete three semesters of field ministry with a mentor.

 The flexible degree requirements allow each student to develop an academic program to meet specific needs relevant to a particular ministry setting.
 In consultation with an academic advisor in the Registrar's Office, each student constructs a plan of study that addresses anticipated needs in practical ministry.
 The academic advisor guides the student in course selection.